Hard Negative Sampling via Regularized Optimal Transport for Contrastive Representation Learning: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper we proposed and analyzed a novel min-max setting for hard negative sampling for unsupervised contrastive learning.
-We show that without further regularization, the optimal representation can become degenerate for a large class of contrastive loss functions.
-We show that reframing the problem in terms of regularized optimal transport (OT) offers a systematic approach to design negative sampling distributions to learn good non degenerate representations that can improve the performance of downstream classification tasks.
-Our work also provides a theoretical justification for a recently proposed state-of-the-art negative sampling method. \citep{robinson2020contrastive}.
+In this paper, we proposed and analyzed a novel min-max setting for hard negative sampling for unsupervised contrastive learning.
+We showed that without further regularization, the optimal representation can become degenerate for a large class of contrastive loss functions.
+We showed that reframing the problem in terms of regularized optimal transport (OT) offers a systematic approach for designing negative sampling distributions to learn good non-degenerate representations that can improve the performance of downstream classification tasks.
+Our work also provides a theoretical motivation for a state-of-the-art negative sampling method recently proposed in \cite{robinson2021contrastive}.

-The OT perspective on the design of hard-negatives that is put forth in this paper opens up the possibility for employing and investigating the effect of regularizations other than the entropic regularization of the optimal transport couplings, different marginal constraints, and the ground-costs, for potentially improved design of negative samples.
+The OT perspective on the design of hard-negatives proposed in this paper opens up the possibility of employing and investigating the effects of regularization mechanisms other than the entropic regularization of the optimal transport couplings, different marginal constraints, and the ground-costs, for potentially improved design of negative samples.